Filter By Section

 The Memorial Library of Nazareth is a PA Forward library.

 PA Forward is an initiative spearheaded by the Pennsylvania Library Association focused on elevating library services state-wide and ensuring that these services are available to all Pennsylvania citizens.

-With the help of PA Forward, our library strives to provide information and programming that promotes and strengthens basic literacy, information literacy, civic and social literacy, health literacy, and financial literacy.
+With the help of PA Forward, our library strives to provide information and programming that promotes and strengthens the following literacies: basic, information, civic, social, health, and financial.